'Angry, gutted, devastated' - pundits on England exit

 This content is not available in your location.

-BBC Sport's Jermaine Jenas and Martin Keown react to England's 2-1 defeat to France in the 2022 World Cup quarter-finals.
+BBC Sport's Jermaine Jenas and Martin Keown react to England's 2-1 defeat by France in the 2022 World Cup quarter-finals.

 READ MORE: Anguish for Kane on night he levels England record